'W. A. Richardson' rose Description

 USDA zone 7b and warmer.
 Can be used for cut flower or garden.
 Very vigorous. can be grown as a shrub.

-William Allen Richardson was born in New Orleans, Louisiana, on 20 February, 1819.
-When he was but two years old his father moved to Lexington, Kentucky, where he resided until his death in October, 1892.
+William Allen Richardson (February 20, 1819 New Orleans - October 29, 1892 Louisville KY) .
 Much interested in the cultivation and propagation of roses, he imported a good many, and in this way became acquainted by correspondence with Madame Ducher.